Transverse engine

 A transverse engine is an engine mounted in a vehicle so that the engine's crankshaft axis is perpendicular to the direction of travel.
-Many modern front-wheel drive vehicles use this engine mounting configuration.
-Most rear-wheel drive vehicles use a longitudinal engine configuration, where the engine's crankshaft axis is parallel with the direction of travel, except for some rear-mid engine vehicles, which use a transverse engine and transaxle mounted in the rear instead of the front.
-Despite typically being used in light vehicles, it is not restricted to such designs and has also been used on armoured fighting vehicles to save interior space.
+Many modern front-wheel drive vehicles use this arrangement.
+Most rear-wheel drive vehicles use a longitudinal engine, where the engine's crankshaft axis is parallel with the direction of travel.
+(Some rear-mid engine vehicles use a transverse engine and transaxle mounted in the rear instead of the front).
+Transverse engines save space in light vehicles, and are used on armoured fighting vehicles for the same reason.

 History

 The Critchley light car, made by the Daimler Motor Company in 1899, had a transverse engine with belt drive to the rear axle.
 The first successful transverse-engine cars were the two-cylinder DKW F1 series of cars, which first appeared in 1931.

 During WWII, transverse engines were developed for armored vehicles, with the Soviet T-44 and T-54/T-55 tanks being equipped with transverse engines to save space within the hull.
 The T-54/55 eventually became the most produced tank in history.